Cyberes/MatrixGPT/README.md

 <br>

 - Don't try to use two bots in the same thread.
 - You can DM a bot for a private chat.
-Don't use the trigger prefix in a DM.
-- The bot will move its read marker when a new message is sent in the room.
+- The bot will move its read marker whenever a message is sent in the room.

 <br>